-"The Devil's Advocate," directed by Taylor Hackford, and starring Al Pacino, Keanu Reeves and Charlize Theron, had scenes filmed at the Knole estate in Old Westbury.
+"The Devil's Advocate," directed by Taylor Hackford, and starring Al Pacino, Keanu Reeves and Charlize Theron, filmed scenesat the Knole estate in Old Westbury.

 "In & Out"

-Northport Village doubled for the fictional Greenleaf, Ind., in the 1997 comedy "In & Out."
+Northport Village doubled for the fictional Greenleaf, Indiana, in the 1997 comedy "In & Out."
 Tim's Shipwreck Diner took on the name "Darlene's Diner" in the Kevin Kline movie.

 "Love and Death on Long Island"

 Much of 1997's "Love and Death on Long Island," starring John Hurt and Jason Priestly, was filmed in Nova Scotia, but filming also took place on the east end of Long Island.

 Filmed in Glen Cove, "A Perfect Murder" (1998) starred Viggo Mortensen, Gwyneth Paltrow and Michael Douglas.

 Old Westbury Gardens played a small role in in 1999's "Cruel Intentions," starring Sarah Michelle Gellar, Ryan Phillippe and Reese Witherspoon.

 Some scenes of "Man On the Moon," the biography of comedian Andy Kaufman, starring Jim Carrey, were shot at Saddle Rock Estates in the Village of Saddle Rock near Great Neck.

 "Meet the Parents"